SystemFw/blog/content/staging/paxos-failures.md

 also add/merge point about two possible outcomes depending on which majority is selected.
 Start with that actually

-selecting v1 is necessary, is it sufficient? yes, cluster intersection

-super important point about the fact you cannot miss
+One point to make is this schrodinger effect about which value gets picked, again it boils down to a race.

 ### Induction on proposal numbers

 show cluster, explain induction

-One point to make is this schrodinger effect about which value gets picked, again it boils down to a race.

 explain that writers now override, but it's safe because of fencing, write repair and induction on proposal numbers

-We have our cluster with 3 storage servers `{s1, s2, s3}`, and a
-writer `w2` that wants to write the value `v2` to a majority quorum of `s1` and `s2`.
-In this scenario, let's say that `s1` stores the value `v1` written by a previous writer `w1`, `s2` stores no value.

-Question: is the WOR set?

-this section can make the point about majorities having one acceptor in common, after explaining the full mechanism: i.e. we cannot just ignore and succeed if we see an old value (violates rule about success if set), but also we cannot override it, (quorum loss on read).
-I then have to explain the multiple values in different epochs, that's the bit the requires the acceptor in common property.

-btw we can explain the happy path case first, where we just contact a different majority of servers.

 ### Write completion